 This analysis is done with the only purpose of screening out good companies.
-Analysis done is completely on quantitative basis.
-No suggestions are being made to directly go and invest in the top scoring companies of this analysis.
+Analysis done is completely on a quantitative basis.
+No suggestions are being made to directly go and invest in the top-scoring companies of this analysis.

 Let’s study some FMCG companies, we have selected the following companies for study and analysis (the companies are selected on the basis of market cap, the top 10 companies of that sector according to market cap):

 - Dabur India

 The top 100 companies according to the New Market Cap Classification are called the large-cap companies.
 Companies from 101 to 250 (based on market capitalization) are the mid-cap companies and the rest, that is above 250 are the small-cap companies.
 The risk associated with small-cap companies is more as compared to large-cap and mid-cap companies.
 All the top 10 FMCG companies are large-cap companies.

 The analysis of these companies is going to be based on the following parameters.
 They are as follows: –

 - What is PE Ratio?, What is the Ideal pe ratio in India?